danfortunato/fully-adaptive-poisson/README.md

-# adaptive-bie
+# About
-Boundary integral equations with adaptivity in 2D
+A fully adaptive Poisson solver in 2D based on function intension.